tc39/proposal-smart-pipelines/readme.md

     1. The portion of the RHS after `new` is evaluated (in the current lexical context); call this value the `RHSConstructor`.
     2. The entire pipeline’s value is `new RHSConstructor(lhsValue)`.

-  * If the RHS is a placeholder expression (such as `f(#, n)`, `o[s](#)`, `# + n`, and `#.p`):
+  * If the RHS is in topic-variable style (such as `f(#, n)`, `o[s](#)`, `# + n`, and `#.p`):
     1. An inner lexical context is entered.
     2. Within this inner context, `lhsValue` is bound to a variable.
     3. Within this inner context, with the variable binding to `lhsValue`, the RHS is evaluated; call the resulting value `rhsValue`.
     4. The entire pipeline’s value is `rhsValue`.

-  * Otherwise, if the RHS is an invalid RHS (such as `f()`, `f(n)`, `o[s]`, `+ n`, and `n`), then throw a syntax error explaining that the placeholder is missing from the pipeline.
+  * Otherwise, if the RHS is an invalid RHS (such as `f()`, `f(n)`, `o[s]`, `+ n`, and `n`), then throw a syntax error explaining that the pipeline’s topic variable is missing from its RHS.

-The placeholder expression case can be further explained with a nested `do` expression.
+The topic-variable expression case can be further explained with a nested `do` expression.
 There are two ways to illustrate this equivalency.
-The first way is to replace each pipe expression’s placeholders with an autogenerated variable, which must be guaranteed to be lexically sanitary and to not conflict with other variables.
-The alternative way is to use two variables—the placeholder `#` and a single dummy variable—which also preserves lexical sanitation.
+The first way is to replace each pipe expression’s topic variables with an autogenerated variable, which must be guaranteed to be lexically hygienic and to not conflict with other variables.
+The alternative way is to use two variables—the topic variable `#` and a single dummy variable—which also preserves lexical sanitation.
 [TO DO: Link to both sections.]

-### Placeholder semantics by replacing placeholders with autogenerated variables
+### Topic-variable semantics by replacing them with autogenerated variables
-The first way to illustrate the operator’s semantics is to replace each pipe expression’s placeholders with an autogenerated variable, which must be guaranteed to not conflict with other variables.
+The first way to illustrate the operator’s semantics is to replace each pipe expression’s topic variables with an autogenerated variable, which must be guaranteed to not conflict with other variables.

-Let us say that each pipe expression autogenerates a new, lexically sanitary variable (`#₀`, `#₁`, `#₂`, `#₃`, …), which in turn replaces the placeholders `#` in each pipe’s RHS.
+Let us say that each pipe expression autogenerates a new, lexically hygienic variable (`#₀`, `#₁`, `#₂`, `#₃`, …), which in turn replaces each use of the topic variable `#` in each pipe’s RHS.
 (These `#ₙ` variables are not true syntax; it is merely for illustrative purposes.
 You cannot actually assign or use `#ₙ` variables.)
 Let us also group the expressions with left associativity (although this is arbitrary [TO DO: Link to associativity section when written]).

 With this notation, each line in this example would be equivalent to the other lines.